-"And now you'll be doing it to," Harry concluded.
+"And now you'll be doing it too," Harry concluded.

 "Technically, we all will," she said, trying to frame things within a normal adolescent context.
 "There's a great deal of change people go through at our age, and there's always individual variation in how pronounced the general changes are.
-Malfoy might look skinny and ferret-faced but in the future he could get as bulky as Crabbe and Goyle are now, and one of them could get lean while the other gets fat."
+Malfoy might look skinny and ferret-faced now but in the future he could get as bulky as Crabbe and Goyle currently are, and one of them could get lean while the other gets fat."

 "Well, that's a pretty picture," her boyfriend replied.